 St. John’s Athletics put a capstone to the 2020-2021 year of sports with the annual Maverick Athletic Ceremony and awards presentation.
 The recorded video pays tribute to all of the hard work and dedication of athletes, coaches, support staff, administration, and parents.
 The awards include the first recipient of The Angie Kensinger Athletic Award, The Athletic Achievement Awards, and The Not Without Honor Awards.

 Congratulations to Girls' Golf for winning the 2021 SPC Championship over Hockaday at Brookhaven Country Club in Dallas.
 The Mavericks were led by Ashley Yen '22 (74), Brielle Burns '24 (79) Kenna Lee '24 (79), Reyna Ngu '22 (86), Isabel Soliman '23 (86), and Eloise Chapman '23 (88).

 Congratulations to the Girls' Varsity Lacrosse team for winning the 2021 SPC Championship 10-9 over Hockaday in Dallas.
-The Mavericks are 14-1 overall and 6-0 in SPC conference games this season.
+The Mavericks are 14-2 overall and 6-0 in SPC conference games this season.
 The Mavericks also added the City Championship to their resume with a 17-10 win over Lamar.
-St. John's still has more to play for.
-On May 8-9, St. John's will also host the TGHSLL state tournament.
-The Mavericks open up against Southlake at noon on Saturday on Scotty Caven Field.
-Livestream viewing for all Caven Field games is on Vype.
-Saturday's Lee Field games are streaming here.
+St. John's, the host of the TGHSLL state tournament (May 8-9), opened up against Southlake with a 14-11 loss to close out their season.

-St. John's School will be represented by a record number of 31 college bound student athletes from one class heading to compete on new teams starting next fall.
+St. John's School will be represented by a record number of 32 college-bound student-athletes from one class heading to compete on new teams starting next fall.